Provincial greenhouse gas emissions inventory

-B.C.'s Provincial Inventory reports the GHG emissions included in the province’s legislated emissions reduction targets (a 40% decrease by 2030, 60% by 2040, and 80% by 2050).
+B.C.'s Provincial Inventory reports the GHG emissions included in the province’s legislated emissions reduction targets.
+These include a 16% decrease below 2007 levels by 2025, 40% by 2030, 60% by 2040, and 80% by 2050.
 It also reports emissions from changes in land use and forest management for information purposes only.

 The Climate Action Secretariat prepares and publishes the Provincial Inventory annually, with up to a two-year delay to allow time to assemble the information.
 The 1990-2019 Provincial Inventory was published in October 2021.

 In 2019, British Columbia's gross greenhouse gas (GHG) emissions, as reported in the Provincial Inventory, were 68.6 million tonnes of carbon dioxide equivalent (MtCO2e).
 This is an increase of 3.0 MtCO2e (5%) from 65.7 MtCO2e in 2007, the baseline year for our emission reduction targets.

 Net emissions in 2019, after including 1.4 MtCO2e in offsets from forest management projects not covered in the inventory, were 67.2 MtCO2e.
 This is an increase of 1.5 MtCO2e (2%) from 2007.

 - Provincial Inventory 1990-2019 (XLSX, 263KB)

 - Provincial Inventory Methodology Book 1990-2019 (PDF, 501KB)

 - Method Changes and Exceptions Table 1990-2019 (PDF, 157KB)